Quicr/quicr-arch-spec/moq-arch.md

-Relays reachable on the Internet are assumed to have a burstiness relationship with the Origin and the protocol provides a way to verify that any data moved is on behalf of a given Origin.
+Relays reachable on the Internet are assumed to have a burstiness relationship with the Origin and the protocol provides a way to verify that any data moved is on behalf of a give Origin.

-Relays in a local network may choose to process content for any Origin but since only local users can access them, there is a way to manage which applications use them.
+Relays in a local network may choose to process content for any Origin but since only local users can access them, their is a way to mange which applications use them.

 Subscriptions need to be refreshed at least every 5 seconds to ensure